vvvar/checkmark/README.md

 - **links**: Check broken links in your documents, covering both web and local file links.
 - **lint**: Runs a linter (partial port of [markdownlint](https://github.com/DavidAnson/markdownlint)) to ensure your Markdown files adhere to best practices.
 - **review**: Uses OpenAI's API to review your documents, providing AI-assisted insights and suggestions.
 Requires OpenAI API key.
-- **compose**: Assists in composing new Markdown documents from a prompt in a context of an existing document.
+- **compose**: Assists in composing new Markdown documents from a prompt in the context of an existing document.
 Powered by OpenAI.
 Requires OpenAI API key.
 - **spelling**: Check your documents for spelling errors.
 - **render**: Convert your documents into HTML.
 Suitable for deploying to a simple HTTP server.
 - **remote check**: Check documents from the remote Git repository.